-B. The Commission may recommend approval of the certificate of appropriateness, recommend approval with changes, or it may recommend denial of the application.
-Any recommendation of the Commission shall be in writing and shall state the findings of fact and reasons relied upon to reach the recommendation, and such recommendation shall be forwarded to the Planning Director.
+A. The Commission may recommend approval of the certificate of appropriateness as requested, or recommend approval with changes which may be necessary to enable the applicant to meet the required permit findings, or it may recommend denial of the application.
+The recommendation of the Commission shall be in writing and shall state the findings of fact and reasons relied upon to reach the recommendation, and such recommendation shall be forwarded to the Planning Director.

-C. The director shall act on the certificate of appropriateness application within 105 days after the date the certificate of appropriateness was filed.
-The decision of the Planning Director shall be final unless appealed as provided for in Section 17.62.250.
+B. The department director shall act on the certificate of appropriateness application within 15 days of the hearing at which the recommendation was made by the Commission.
+The decision of the Planning Director shall be final unless appealed as provided for in Section 17.##.250.

-17.62.190 Certificate of Appropriateness-Permit findings
+17.##.190 Certificate of Appropriateness-Permit findings